aespidol/hello-world/README.md

 ===============
 Hello,

 This is my first repository.
-It is time to track my ability to learn grow as a programmer.
+It is time to track my ability to learn and grow as a programmer.